MRes Psychology / Overview

 - Prepare for a career in psychology research by training in both quantitative and qualitative methodologies.

 - Critically analyse published articles in various areas of psychology, examining their theoretical assumptions, methodologies, data analysis and interpretation of the data.

 - This course can form the first year of Research Council-funded 1+3 postgraduate PhD studentships .

-- Study at a university ranked 7th in the UK and in among the top 40 in the world for psychology (QS World University Rankings 2017).
+- Study at a university ranked among the top 10 in the UK and top 40 in the world for psychology (QS World University Rankings 2018).